uwcartlab/20_g575_Voter_Suppression/README.md

         Being of the general U.S. public, the user would encounter our tool online, as in a case of reading an online news article or scrolling on a social media site.
-        Familiar interfaces, like common\ social media websites and desktop applications, constitute the bulk of the user's technology exposure.
+        Familiar interfaces, like common<br /> social media websites and desktop applications, constitute the bulk of the user's technology exposure.
         After being presented with important background overview knowledge about voting restrictions, the main goal would be to learn about the